 So, you’ve chosen a quality metal carport and picked out the perfect spot for it.
 What now?
 Whether you have purchased a metal carport kit or are planning on having it professionally installed, it’s important to level your site before the first pole is placed.

-If your carport site is more than four inches or so out of level, you could be asking for trouble.
+If your site is more than four inches or so out of level, you could be asking for trouble.
 Your carport could end up leaning to one end or one side.
-If not balanced, it could become top heavy, making it more susceptible to pulling up anchors during a good windstorm.
-This could compromise not only your carport but also the contents within it.
-If you have a steel carport with an enclosure or another type of custom metal building structure, all components—roof panels, sides, and ends—need to line up properly or your walk-in or garage doors may not open properly.
+If not balanced, it could become top heavy, making it more susceptible to pulling up anchors during a severe windstorm.
+This could compromise not only your carport but also the contents within it as well.
+If you have a steel carport with an enclosure or another type of custom metal building structure, all components—roof panels, sides, and ends—need to line up properly or garage doors may not open properly.
 You are also inviting various animals (snakes, mice, and other critters) to find their way through the gaps into your enclosure.

-Depending on what you will be using your carport, garage or storage shed for, you can go with a couple of options.
+Depending on what you will be using your carport, garage or storage shed for, you can go with a couple of options which are listed below:

-A concrete slab has many benefits for your steel carport.
-Unlike using a dirt floor or gravel, concrete does a better job of protecting your precious storage.
+A concrete slab has many benefits for your steel carport; unlike using a dirt floor or gravel, concrete does a better job of protecting your precious storage.
 For example, tires that sit in standing water or mud can suffer unnecessary wear and tear, which can become costly over time—especially if you are sheltering a larger vehicle.
-Concrete will keep your contents drier and cleaner.
-If you have an enclosed portion on your carport, it will ensure protection against various critters as well.
+Concrete will keep your contents dry and clean.

 This is a simple gravel base for the carport floor.
 Over time the gravel will shift and develop trenches which can be easily re-leveled; this is a more cost-effective option if you are on a tight budget or if you are sheltering items that don’t require as much TLC.